-- α Salivary mutans streptococci bacterial levels. - χ Periodic monitoring for signs of caries progression. - ε Careful monitoring of caries progression and prevention program. - γ Parental supervision of a "pea sized" amount of toothpaste. - $\mu\,$ Less concern about the quantity of tooth paste.
+- $\alpha$ Salivary mutans streptococci bacterial levels. - χ Periodic monitoring for signs of caries progression. - $\beta$ $\,$ Parental supervision of a "smear" amount of toothpaste. - δ Need to consider fluoride levels in drinking water. - $\epsilon$ Careful monitoring of caries progression and prevention program. - Φ Interim therapeutic restoration. - γ Parental supervision of a "pea sized" amount of toothpaste. - λ Indicated for teeth with deep fissure anatomy or developmental defects. - $\mu$ Less concern about the quantity of toothpaste.